-Saint Nicholas’ work has contributed to the formation of numerous legends that over the centuries have led to him being regarded as one of the most important saints.
-However, the legends are not only based on the life of the bishop of Myra, but also on those of an Abbot of the same name from the monastery of Sion near Myra, who later became bishop in Pinara and died in 564
+Saint Nicholas who lived from 270 to 343, has contributed to the formation of numerous legends that over the centuries have led to him being regarded as one of the most important saints.
+However the legends are based on the real life of the bishop of Myra (Demre, Turkey).
+After he died he was laid to rest at the Saint Nicholas tomb in Bari, Italy

 Below you see Sankt Nikolaus visiting children in Bavaria in morning of Dec.
 6.

 Children look forward to a visit by St. Nikolaus and Knecht Rupprecht (for naughty children) on December 6